AnanditaGuha/Aero-delivery-/README.md

 then, open turtle window and move up right and then see the word pizza there and then goes back home (0,0) ^this will be repeated for the next delivery, depending on the location

+For my project, I am using pygame to navigate my drone using the coordinates inputed by the user to go to the correct destination.